BigCoke233/rar-license/README.md

 Let's make this license more social and fun.

+## License

+RAR License is also released under RAR License.
+So, make some contribution to this project or just star.

 ## List of projects using RAR License

 If you're using RAR License, you can add your project to the list below.